Finschia/finschia-sdk/docs/core/proto-docs.md

 ### QueryTokensRequest
 QueryTokensRequest is the request type for the Query/Tokens RPC method.
-NOTE: deprecated (use QueryTokenClasses and NFT)
+Note: deprecated (use QueryTokenClasses and NFT)

 | Field | Type | Label | Description |